dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My idea of the alphabet is using cookies put together to get the letters.
+When look at the cookies form above, the standing cookies and laying cookies will show different shapes so I want to use them as the lines and circles in letters.

-The three parameters per letter:
+The 11 parameters per letter:
-  * `size` : radius of the second circle
+  * `status` : the status of cookies, standing or laying
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx` : x offset of the second column of cookies relative to the first column
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety` : y offset of the second column of cookies relative to the first column
+  * `r` : how many degrees the cookies should rotate
+  * `rotoffset` : rotate offset
+  * `movex` : x position of where the coordinate will move to
+  * `movey` : y position of where the coordinate will move to
+  * `gx` : x position of the gap between two cookies in the first column
+  * `gy` : y position of the gap between two cookies in the first column
+  * `g2x` : x position of the gap between two cookies in the second column
+  * `g2y` : y position of the gap between two cookies in the second column